KnowPulse-KnowledgeBase/Germplasm-Search/_episodes/01-Searching-for-a-germplasm.md

 - Log in KnowPulse with your user account before searching.
 - Click on the crop image before the germplasm search.
 ---
-## Germplasm Search---Lentil Breeging Scenario
+## Germplasm Search---Lentil Breeding Scenario
 When you land on the Knowpulse home page, right-click on Germplasm on the top banner, it brings you to the data section.

 ![Screenshot of main code listing](../fig/Searching-for-a-germplasm-1.png)